 Another Concrete Grinding Option

 Another option for grinding your garage floor that is being used quite successfully is the 7” Diamabrush hand tool.
-This one is made to fit a 7” angle grinder and works fairly quickly as well.
+This one is made to fit a 7” angle grinder and works fairly quick as well.
 You will need a dust shroud when using this tool and it works best with a variable speed grinder.